MetOffice/CDDS/docs/developer_documentation/deployment/cdds_installation.md

 !!! warning
     This should be done by creation of a symlink (as demonstrated above).
-If you were to copy the nccmp folder instead of symlinking, there will be test failures.
+If you were to copy the nccmp folder instead of symlinking, there would be test failures.

 ## Ensure all the tests pass in the 'real live environment'